 Have you tried PROJECT in a box?
 Please share your thoughts in a review!

 As far as free and open source Scrum tools go, Scrumpy raises the bar by providing long-term story views and running entirely on Java.
 This is a locally-installed software made for Product Owners.
+Interested in software with comparable features?
+These Scrumpy alternatives are a good place to begin.

 Price: Completely free.